About Headless Monkey Attack

 I wave my arms around and the computer makes weird/pretty/destroyed sounds.[ close all ]

 Sure!
 Well, some of it is pretty danceable.
 Some of it, not so much.[ close all ]

-I live in New York City most of the time and Cleveland, Ohio some of the time.[ close all ]
+I live in upstate New York most of the time and Cleveland, Ohio some of the time.[ close all ]

 Almost all of the sound is synthesized from code written in RTcmix, which I embed in Max/MSP using the rtcmix~ object.
 I pipe data from the Gametrak controller into the RTcmix code so that I can manipulate aspects of the sound (at the level of the synthesis) during performance.
 For some of the synthesis, I use SPEAR to analyze a sound (say, my own voice) and I take data from one FFT frame to generate an RTcmix wavetable (using a command-line utility I programmed, for which the source code is available on this site).
 Some of the DSP and audio file handling takes place in my Max patch, which also functions as a composing and audio analysis platform.[ close all ]

 There are music programming languages, in which you can write code that makes sound or processes sound.
 I write code in one of these languages and that generates the music.
 The sound isn't synthesized until I press the space bar.
 This allows me to plug a video game controller into my computer so that I can control certain aspects of the sound as it is generated.[ close all ]